Actifio/ActPowerCLI/README.md

 ## Slot Management

 Sometimes it may be necessary to modify the number of slots allocated to certain job types.
 Slots are used as a pacing mechanism.
-For each job type there is resserved number of slots which guarantees at least that many of that jobtype can start.
+For each job type there is reserved number of slots which guarantees at least that many of that jobtype can start.
 Then there is a maximum slot count for each job type.
 To see all slot settings use this command:
 ```
 udsinfo getparameter |select *slot*
 ```